-Dysfunctional progenitor and luminal cells with acquired basal cell properties accumulate during human mammary epithelia aging for reasons not understood.
-Multipotent progenitors from women aged <30 years were exposed to a physiologically relevant range of matrix elastic modulus, and increased rigidity caused a differentiation bias towards myoepithelial cells while reducing production of luminal cells and progenitor maintenance.
-Lineage representation in progenitors from women >55 years was unaffected by physiological modulus changes.
-Efficient activation of Hippo pathway transducers YAP and TAZ was required for the modulus-dependent myoepithelial/basal-bias in younger progenitors.
-In older progenitors YAP/TAZ were only activated when stressed by extra-physiologically rigid matrices, which biased differentiation towards luminal-like phenotypes.
-YAP was primarily active in myoepithelia of younger breast tissues, but activity increased in luminal cells with age.
-Thus aging phenotypes of mammary epithelia may arise partly because alterations in Hippo pathway activation affect the processes of progenitor differentiation and lineage specificity.
+Dysfunctional progenitor and luminal cells with acquired basal cell properties accumulate during human mammary epithelial aging for reasons not understood.
+Multipotent progenitors from women aged < 30 years were exposed to a physiologically relevant range of matrix elastic modulus (stiffness).
+Increased stiffness causes a differentiation bias towards myoepithelial cells while reducing production of luminal cells and progenitor maintenance.
+Lineage representation in progenitors from women >55 years is unaffected by physiological stiffness changes.
+Efficient activation of Hippo pathway transducers YAP and TAZ is required for the modulus-dependent myoepithelial/basal bias in younger progenitors.
+In older progenitors, YAP and TAZ are activated only when stressed with extraphysiologically stiff matrices, which bias differentiation towards luminal-like phenotypes.
+In vivo YAP is primarily active in myoepithelia of younger breasts, but localization and activity increases in luminal cells with age.
+Thus, aging phenotypes of mammary epithelia may arise partly because alterations in Hippo pathway activation impair microenvironment-directed differentiation and lineage specificity.